waqas-yousaf/wp-select2-taxonomy/README.md

 # wordpress-taxonomy-select2
-A plugin to use select2 dropdown menu for a taxonomy posts
+A wordpress plugin to show custom taxonomy terms list with select2 dropdown.

 # Short Code
 Use [wishdd_select2] shortcode to run this plugin.
 It'll show categories by default. <br />